The standard inheritance tax rate is 40%. This tax rate is only charged on the part of your estate that’s above the inheritance tax threshold.

 - Wedding or civil ceremony gifts of up to £1,000 for each person (£2,500 for each grandchild or great-grandchild and £5,000 for each child).

-- Normal gifts out of your income, for example birthday presents.
-For these, you must be able to maintain your standard of living after making the gift.
+- Normal gifts out of your income, for example paying rent for your child, paying into a savings account for a child under 18 or giving financial support to an elderly relative.
+For these, you must be able to maintain your standard of living after making the gift and pay from your regular monthly income.

 - Gifts to charities and political parties.